jorgenponder/video-tools/README.md

 Lowering the mp3 quality to "5" gave a 5% smaller video file.

-Withe preset JSON file, about 46% of teh file size is sound.
+With the preset JSON file, about 46% of the file size is sound.
 You could probably then get down to 75% of total file size with some worse sound quality.
 However sound is the most important part of a press conference video.